DETAILED ACTION

 A network element in a network, the network element comprising circuitry configured to provide network services to a subscribed entity, obtain a threat index for the subscribed entity that is indicative of likelihood of an advanced persistent threat (APT), and

-perform one or more mitigation actions related to the subscribed entity, based on the threat index,
+perform, prior to occurrence of the APT, one or more mitigation actions that adjust at least one network operating parameter for the subscribed entity related to the subscribed entity, based on the threat index,

-wherein the threat index is determined based on analyzing virtual currency transactions that are potentially associated with malicious activity, and
+wherein the threat index is determined based on analyzing virtual currency transactions recorded on a distributed ledger and associated with pseudonymous ledger addresses, and

-de-anonymizing at least a portion of the virtual currency transactions to identify originating or receiving endpoints.
+de-anonymizing at least a portion of the virtual currency transactions to resolve one or more of the pseudonymous ledger addresses to originating or receiving endpoints.

 The claim as a whole recites a method that, under its broadest reasonable interpretation, covers collecting, analyzing, and transmitting data to facilitate tracking, predicting, and mitigating threats in financial transactions.
 This is a fundamental economic practice of a financial transaction; a commercial interaction, such as for business relations; and managing personal behavior or relationships or interactions between people, which are certain methods of organizing human activity.